ylecun/torch7/doc/tensor.md

 ```
 The number of dimension is unlimited (for all practical purpose).

+There are many more different ways to create Tensors, all of which
+are described in the [Tensor Constructors](tensor.md#tensor-constructors) section.

 The number of dimensions of a `Tensor` can be queried with the
 [dim()](#torch.Tensor.dim) or [nDimension()](#torch.Tensor.nDimension) methods.